MicrosoftDocs/sql-docs/docs/connect/odbc/data-classification.md

  [Input] Length of output buffer in bytes

  *StringLengthPtr*
- [Output] Pointer to the buffer in which to return the total number of bytes (excluding the number of bytes required for the null-termination character) available to return in *ValuePtr.
+ [Output] Pointer to the buffer in which to return the total number of bytes available to return in *ValuePtr.

-Note: If the size of the buffer is unknown it can be determined by calling SQLGetDescField with *ValuePtr* as NULL and examining the value of *StringLengthPtr*.
+Note: If the size of the buffer is unknown, it can be determined by calling SQLGetDescField with *ValuePtr* as NULL and examining the value of *StringLengthPtr*.

 If Data Classification information is not available, an *Invalid Descriptor Field* error will be returned.

-Upon successful call to SQLGetDescField the *ValuePtr* will contain the following data:
+Upon a successful call to SQLGetDescField, the buffer pointed to by *ValuePtr* will contain the following data:

  `nn nn [n sensitivitylabels] tt tt [t informationtypes] cc cc [c columnsensitivitys]`

+Note: `nn nn`, `tt tt`, and `cc cc` are multibyte integers which are stored with the least significant byte at the lowest address.

 *sensitivitylabel* and *informationtype*  are both of the form